-While retaining the overall appearance of prior Jeep Wranglers, the JL features improved aerodynamics, greater fuel-efficiency and upgraded technology throughout.
-New engine options, including a turbo-charged four cylinder and a diesel version, headline the fourth generation updates to the Wrangler.
+While retaining the overall appearance of prior Jeep Wrangler generations, the Jeep Wrangler JL features improved aerodynamics, greater fuel efficiency, and upgraded technology throughout.
+New engine options, including a turbo four-cylinder and a diesel version, headline the fourth generation updates to the Wrangler.

-The 3.6L Pentastar V6 gas engine carries over from the previous generation but it’s been revised for improved fuel economy, and a new option is the eight-speed automatic transmission.
+The 3.6L Pentastar V6 gas engine carries over from the previous generation but has been revised for improved fuel economy, and a new option is the eight-speed automatic transmission.
 The diesel will be a 3.0-liter V6 turbodiesel.
-This new engine, which produces approximately 260 hp and 442 lb-ft. of torque, is the same one that's available in the Jeep Grand Cherokee (WK2) and the Dodge Ram 1500.
+This new engine, which produces approximately 260 horsepower and 442 lb-ft. of torque, is the same one that is available in the Jeep Grand Cherokee (WK2) and the Dodge Ram 1500.

-Numerous improvements also make it easier to convert both hard and soft top versions for travel without doors or a roof, including lighter doors, a fold down windshield and storage compartments for removed parts.
-The JL continues to use the UConnect infotainment system, with several different touchscreen displays available and satellite radio standard on most trims.
+Numerous improvements also make it easier to convert both hard and soft top versions for travel without doors or a roof, including lighter doors, a fold-down windshield, and storage compartments for removed parts.
+The JL continues to use the UConnect infotainment system, with several different touchscreen displays available and satellite radio comes standard on most trims.

 Some upgrades include retro styling that recalls earlier Wrangler and CJ models, such as the steering wheel and instrument panel.
 Improved side-impact airbags and strengthened pillars make the JL safer than earlier generations, as does a blind spot monitor built into the taillight housing.
 As with its predecessor, the JL comes in two- and four-door configurations with a variety of trim and option packages.